-- 15.1 If this case is not resolved by mediation or otherwise, no later than five (5) days prior to the time of the pretrial conference, a Pretrial Statement (see Attachment "C") in compliance with the form referenced in this Order shall be filed by each party and a copy delivered to each party and the trial judge.
-The original shall be filed with the Clerk of the Court. - 15.2 The primary purpose of the Pretrial Statement is to provide the court with information for the consideration of a Final Judgment.
-Any party who applies to the court for a waiver of the Pretrial Statement shall make said application and schedule a hearing on the matter for a date at least ten (10) days before the pretrial conference.
-Exhibits should not be filed with the court but must be shared (for inspection or copying purposes only) with the opposing party at the time of delivery of the Pretrial Statement.
+15.1 If this case is not resolved by mediation or otherwise, no later than five (5) days prior to the time of the pretrial conference, a Pretrial Statement (see Attachment C) in compliance with the form referenced in this Order shall be filed by each party and a copy delivered to each party and the trial judge.
+The original shall be filed with the Clerk of Court.

+15.2 The primary purpose of the Pretrial Statement is to provide the court with information for the consideration of a Final Judgment.
+Any party who applies to the court for a waiver of the Pretrial Statement shall make said application and schedule a hearing on the matter for a date at least ten (10) days before the Pretrial Conference.
+Exhibits should not be filed with the court, however, must be delivered to the opposing party at the time of delivery of the Pretrial Statement.
 The purpose of the Pretrial Statement is not to present argument.
-Issues related to the form or substance of a Pretrial Statement which has been filed will be addressed at the Pretrial Conference or by prior motion.
+Issues related to the form or substance of ta Pretrial Statement which has been filed will be addressed at the Pretrial Conference or by prior motion.